2i2c-org/2i2c-org.github.io/content/jobs/2023/technical-content-specialist.md

 If you’re interested in advancing your career at an impact-driven non-profit that is dedicated to open communities and public knowledge, then read on…

 ## About you…
 Below are several skills that will make somebody well-suited for this role. **You should apply even if you do not have all of these skills**.
 We expect any new hires to learn and grow into this role over time.
 If you aren’t sure whether you have the right skills for this job, you should just apply!
+This is a fully remote role with a preference for working hours that overlap timezones with the existing team (currently distributed from UTC-7 through UTC+3).

 ### Necessary qualities
 * Demonstrated excellence in communicating complex technical information to learners with a different levels of background and experience